dotnet/extensions/README.md

 ## Package List

-The following list identifies all the packages we currently ship from [dotnet/extensions](https://github.com/dotnet/extensions) and which repo they are moving to.
+The following list identifies all the packages we currently ship from [dotnet/extensions](https://github.com/dotnet/extensions) and which repo they have moved to.

 * Moved to [dotnet/runtime](https://github.com/dotnet/runtime)
     * **Caching**